Who should translate Amanda Gorman’s work? That question is ricocheting around the translation industry.

-But events last month sent the Facebook group – and the little known, underappreciated world of literary translation – into commotion, resulting in heated exchanges about issues of race and equity in the business.
+But events last month sent the Facebook group — and the little-known, underappreciated world of literary translation — into commotion, resulting in heated exchanges about issues of race and equity in the business.

 It stemmed from news regarding the commissioned translations of Amanda Gorman’s “The Hill We Climb.”
-After the young Black poet recited her stirring poem at President Biden’s inauguration in January, the rights were picked up by Penguin Random House, and the poem is set to be translated into more than a dozen languages.
+After the young Black poet recited her stirring poem at Joe Biden’s inauguration in January, the rights were picked up by Penguin Random House, and the poem is set to be translated into more than a dozen languages.

 In March, news broke that two of Gorman’s selected translators would no longer be working on the project.
 The Dutch translator, Marieke Lucas Rijneveld, stepped aside after critics questioned why someone with an identity closer to Gorman’s was not selected.
 Shortly after, Gorman’s Catalan translator, Victor Obiols, was informed his completed translation would not be used, because, as a White man, he “was not suitable to translate it,” he told Agence France-Presse.